CELA3B

-Clinical literature that describes human elastase 1 activity in the pancreas or fecal material is actually referring to chymotrypsin-like elastase family member 3B (i.e. the enzyme / protein this article focuses on).
+The CELA3B protein was originally incorrectly identified as elastase 1, so clinical literature that describes human elastase 1 activity in the pancreas or fecal material is actually referring to chymotrypsin-like elastase family member 3B (i.e. the enzyme / protein this article focuses on).

 Function

 Elastases form a subfamily of serine proteases that hydrolyze many proteins in addition to elastin.
 Humans have six elastase genes which encode the structurally similar proteins elastase 1, 2, 2A, 2B, 3A, and 3B.
 Unlike other elastases, elastase 3B has little elastolytic activity.
-Like most of the human elastases, elastase 3B is secreted from the pancreas as a zymogen and, like other serine proteases such as trypsin, chymotrypsin and kallikrein, it has a digestive function in the intestine.
+Like most of the human elastases, elastase 3B is secreted from the acinar cells of the pancreas as a zymogen and, like other serine proteases such as trypsin, chymotrypsin and kallikrein, it has a digestive function in the intestine.
 Elastase 3B preferentially cleaves proteins after alanine residues.
 Elastase 3B may also function in the intestinal transport and metabolism of cholesterol.
 Both elastase 3A and elastase 3B have been referred to as protease E and as elastase 1, and excretion of this protein in fecal material is frequently used as a measure of pancreatic function in clinical assays.